It looks like you're using IE11...

 If you are serving the food cold, serve direct from the fridge.

-If you want your business to take part in the scheme, go to:
+If you want your business to take part in the scheme, register for Cater for Later (link opens in new window)

 Our boxes are made from food grade cardboard and are suitable for composting.
 After using, you should put the box in your food and garden waste bin.